 If payments haven’t been made toward a student loan account for more than 270 days, you’re subject to defaulting on your loans.
-Victoria Slater from Rocket HQ works with credit scores and warns against the potential downfalls of student loan debt, especially defaulting.
+Victoria Slater from Rocket HomesSM works with credit scores and warns against the potential downfalls of student loan debt, especially defaulting.

 “Your credit will be impacted by a missed payment, but your credit will be severely impacted by a default,” Slater said.